In this post I provide a small introduction to me and my roles at Flinders. Reading time ~ 5 minutes.

 What is an eMental Health Project Officer?

 My role emerged because of twin forces.
 First, students were asking for more mental health and wellbeing related conversations and content, given their observations (and ours) that mental health is one of the fundamental challenges for students.
-It certainly has been during this Coronavirus period.

 Second, the Health, Counselling and Disability Service wanted to supplement their face-to-face services with content that could reach a larger number of students.

 The eMental Health Project Officer role involves using digital channels (blogs, email, FLO, collaborate, Zoom, chat etc) to reach a larger number of students with information and practical tools they can use to increase their mental health and wellbeing.
 The ‘e’ captures the focus on digital channels.
 The ‘Mental Health’ refers to a focus on mental wellbeing and ‘project officer’ captures the wide range of activities that I am involved in.

 My role is SSAF funded, meaning it comes out the money collected from students to supplement the services offered here at Flinders.
 This has real implications for the work I do – see “you can get involved” below.

 What are my qualifications?

 It would be fair of you to ask whether I have the qualifications necessary to talk about mental health and wellbeing.